Castle of Ronse

-Castle of Ronse (Kasteel van Ronse or Château de Renaix) is a former palace in Ronse, Belgium.
-It was built in 1630 by John VIII, Count of Nassau-Siegen to serve as the ‘ancestral castle’ of the catholic branch of the House of Nassau.
-It was designed in renaissance style and modelled after the Luxembourg Palace in Paris.
-It was demolished due to political unwillingness in 1823.
-Except for some foundations below a 19th-century villa, nothing remains anymore of what was once considered one of the most beautiful castle of the Southern Netherlands.
+The Castle of Ronse (Kasteel van Ronse or Château de Renaix) is a former palace in Ronse, Belgium.
+It was built in 1630 by John VIII, Count of Nassau-Siegen to serve as the ‘ancestral castle’ of the Catholic branch of the House of Nassau.
+It was designed in Renaissance style and modelled after the Luxembourg Palace in Paris.
+It was demolished in 1823.
+Except for some foundations below a 19th-century villa, nothing remains of what was once considered one of the most beautiful castles of the Southern Netherlands.